 While undertaking monastic training as a Zen Buddhist in Japan, I spent countless hours studying or chanting scripture as part of my study regimen.
 And thanks to my ability to organize the words rhythmically, I was able to memorize large amounts of text quite rapidly.
 But this was no coincidence, for I had previously engaged in reciting solkattu as a part of my study of South Indian Karnatak music (Carnatic) with saxophonist Kadri Gopalnath, later studying with mridangam drum master Trichy Sankaran.

-Among the many ways to articulate these groupings, the Carnatic music (and dance) terms ta-ka, ta-ki-ta, and ta-ka-di-mi work very well, although I tend to use the word “ta-ki-da” instead as I find it easier to pronounce at fast tempos.
+Among the many ways to articulate these beat groupings, the Carnatic music (and dance) terms ta-ka, ta-ki-ta, and ta-ka-di-mi work very well, although I tend to use the word “ta-ki-da” instead as I find it easier to pronounce at fast tempos.
 Logically, “taka” is used as a grouping of two, “takida” of three, and “takadimi” of four.
 Having these groupings as a basic set of building blocks helps one create longer structures without having to count in one’s head, and prevents thought in general from interfering with your music making.
 The idea is to become comfortable with a rhythmic cycle by repeating the syllabic version of it until the rhythm feels completely embodied, you can feel it “naturally,” like it is part of your body.

-NOTE: What I did not mention at the time I wrote this post though is how syllabic accent(s) from Sanskrit poetry, for example, play into such musical acclimation.
+Update (October 2016): What I did not mention at the time I wrote this post though is how syllabic accent(s) from Sanskrit poetry, for example, play into such musical acclimation.
 Verse rhythm, I believe, feels embodied when it returns to what we sense as the “natural” flow of syllables and words; what becomes natural to us in the ebb and flow of our mother tongue.
 This is measured in syllabic (literary) meters; anywhere from classical poetry to common street language.

 Literary ‘meter,’ like musical meters or time signatures, exists in writing and speech, and such meter(s) (poetic foot) are a rhythmic system.
 Thus, though we may not have had musical training on percussion or drums, we are unconsciously and/or naturally using the ‘beats’ of speech, as the ‘beats’ of Sanskrit provided the foundation for solkattu.